Pixel 10: Hardware

 The custom Google Tensor G5 System-on-Chip (SoC) is a noticeable upgrade over the Tensor G4 and other previous Tensor processors.
 Instead of using Samsung Exynos fabrication, Google switched their chip manufacturer to TSMC, and used their state of the art N3E 3nm processing node that many other smartphone chips use, such as the Apple A18 Pro and Snapdragon 8 Elite.
 Compared to Exynos, it provides better efficiency, performance improvements, and runs at lower temperatures, which often plagued older Pixel models.
 Although it uses a similar 8-core configuration as the Tensor G4, it outperforms it in single-core and multicore benchmarks, and outlasts it in terms of battery efficiency.
-It uses the same Samsung Exynos 5400 modem as the Tensor G4, allowing for Satellite connectivity for contacting emergency services in dead zones.
+It uses the same Samsung Exynos 5400 modem as the Tensor G4, allowing for satellite connectivity for contacting emergency services in dead zones.

 The Pixel 10 also adds "Pixelsnap", a Google-branded feature that adds a circular magnet array to the back of the phone to align cases, wallets, phone mounts, stands, wireless charging pucks, and other accessories using the magnetic field.
 It uses the Qi2, the wireless charging standard, which introduced the MagSafe magnetic pattern found in iPhones starting with the iPhone 12 series.
-It supports the latest Qi2 Standard, which allows for wireless charging speeds up to 15 Watts with Qi2-compatible chargers, such as the new Google Pixelsnap Charger released alongside the Pixel 10 Series.
-It is the first Android smartphone primarily available in the western market to have magnets built into the phone's back, like iPhones, and one a few to include it internationally.
+It supports the latest Qi2 Standard, which allows for wireless charging speeds up to 15 watts with Qi2-compatible chargers, such as the new Google Pixelsnap Charger released alongside the Pixel 10 Series.
+It is the first Android smartphone primarily available in the western market to have magnets built into the phone's back, like iPhones, and one of a few to include it internationally.